TaraKhodaei/TopicContml/README.md

 <br/>

 **-al ALPHA, --alpha ALPHA**
 > A priori belief on document-topic distribution.
 It can be: (1) scalar for a symmetric prior over document-topic distribution, (2) 1D array of length equal to num_topics to denote an asymmetric user defined prior for each topic.
-(3) Alternatively default prior strings:"symmetric": a fixed symmetric prior of 1.0 / num_topics,"asymmetric": a fixed normalized asymmetric prior of 1.0 / (topic_index + sqrt(num_topics)),"auto":Learns an asymmetric prior from the corpus
+(3) Alternatively default prior strings:"symmetric": a fixed symmetric prior of 1.0 / num_topics,"asymmetric": a fixed normalized asymmetric prior of 1.0 / (topic_index + sqrt(num_topics)),"auto":Learns an asymmetric prior from the corpus.

 <br/>